clach04/PhilRadio/README.md

 ## Hardware Modifications
 ### Audio Quality Improvement
-As detailed in the original project mod, add a resistor to enhance audio output quality.
+As detailed in the original project mod, add a resistor to enhance audio output quality, as described in [this project](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display/blob/main/Mods/README.md).

 ## Software Dependencies